DFG-Dev/ToS/privacy.md

 ### Guild Information (GuildID, Invite Link)
 * We store your GuildID to uniquely assign your server.
 This is necessary for almost every function of our bot, otherwise you will not be able to work.
 A unique invite link will be created from your server that will not expire.
 You can delete this at any time in your Guild settings

+### Music System
+* We give you the opportunity to listen to music with our bot.
+For this we process your GuildID and which song you listen to in which channel.
+We also check whether you are in a channel and which channel you are in if you are in a channel when you execute the command.
+We need this to send the bot to your voice channel.
+We need the GuildID and the song name to stream the song from a platform and the GuildID to use the queue system, for example.

 ------------

 ## When will Guild data be deleted?